-- 6. Our campus has sufficient staffing or campus-based community partners to meet the current mental health needs of our students. - O Strongly agree - O Agree - O Neither agree nor disagree - O Disagree - O Strongly disagree - 26.
-Please select the most significant barriers to having adequate capacity to meet the current mental health needs of students (select up to three). - □ Insufficient sustainable funding for professional school counselors - □ Insufficient number of professional school counselors available in the area - □ Insufficient sustainable funding for school-based mental health staff - □ Insufficient number of school-based mental health staff available in the '?area - □ Insufficient sustainable funding to support community-based mental health partner providers - □ Insufficient number of community-based mental health partners in the area - □ Insufficient capacity of current staff to plan for or oversee school-based mental health staff/partnerships - □ Other priority areas need to come before a focus on student mental health - Community stakeholder feedback that student mental health should not be a priority - □ Other\\\\\
+6. r campus has sufficient staffing or campus-based community partners to meet the current ental health needs of our students.
+0 Strongly agree 0 Agree 0 Neither agree nor disagree 0 Disagree 0 Strongly disagree 26. ase select the most significant barriers to having adequate capacity to meet the current mental alth needs of students (select up to three).
+Insufficient sustainable funding for professional school counselors Insufficient number of professional school counselors available in the area Insufficient sustainable funding for school-based mental health staff Insufficient number of school-based mental health staff available in the '?area Insufficient sustainable funding to support community-based mental health partner providers Insufficient number of community-based mental health partners in the area Insufficient capacity of current staff to plan for or oversee school-based mental health staff/partnerships Other priority areas need to come before a focus on student mental health Community stakeholder feedback that student mental health should not be a priority Other

-- 27. To what extent has your district conducted a time analysis of professional school counselors in response to recently enacted legislation (SB 179 of 87R)?
+27. what extent has your district conductors ponse to recently enacted legislation ted a time analysis of professional school counselors in (SB 179 of 87R)?

-- O No time analysis has been conducted
+0 No time analysis has been conducte d

-- O Planning is underway for a time analysis
+0 Planning is underway for a time ana lysis

-- O Time analysis is in progress
+0 Time analysis is in progress

-- O Time analysis is completed
+0 Time analysis is completed

-- O Unsure
+0 Unsure

-- 28. Please identify the percentage of time school counselors in your district spend on the following activities.
-If the time analysis is not complete, please include an estimate. (should total 100)
+28. Tie Tie Ac Co Ad No · · · · · · · · · · · · · · · · · · · chool counselors in your district spend on the following plete, please include an estimate. (should total 100)

+29. .
+Do es your district needs assessment inc lude the results of a mental health needs assessment?

+0 Yes

+0 No

+0 Unsure